cyrozap/mediatek-lte-baseband-re/README.md

 ## Current Progress

-See the "General-Notes.md" file in this directory for general information about MediaTek's LTE modems and SoCs.
-Information specific subsystems can be found in the "Notes.md" files in their respective subdirectories.

 The DSP firmware can be decoded.
-See the "DSP" directory for some scripts to do this and to read the notes on my findings.
+See the [DSP](DSP) directory for some scripts to do this and to read the notes on my findings.

+## Additional Information

+See the [General-Notes.md](General-Notes.md) file in this directory for general information about MediaTek's LTE modems and SoCs.
+Information on each subsystem can be found in the "Notes.md" file in the directory for that subsystem.

-The "Documents.md" file contains a list of research papers, presentations, and patents that are or might be relevant to this project.
+The [Documents.md](Documents.md) file contains a list of research papers, presentations, and patents that are or might be relevant to this project.